 Skip to main content

-All the returned tags and entities are linked to Geneea Knowledge Base (GKB, Geneea KB).
-GKB combines existing open data (wikidata, DBpedia, OpenStreetMap, company registries, etc.) with our own private resources.
-GKB also supports custom properties (e.g., your internal IDs) and items.
+All returned tags and entities are linked to the Geneea Knowledge Base (GKB, Geneea KB).
+The GKB combines open data (e.g., Wikidata, DBpedia, OpenStreetMap, company registries) with Geneea's proprietary data.

-Note that we do not provide SDKs for the API yet, but our G3 SDKs can be used to perform NLP analysis.
+Note: We do not currently provide dedicated SDKs for this API, but our G3 SDKs can be used to perform NLP analysis.

 const kbInfoBoxes = async (input, config) => {